mozilla-services/socorro/docs/adr/20210819-run-stackwalk-as-subprocess.md

 - Date: 2021-08-19
 - Tags: processor, stackwalk

 NOTE(willkg): This was decided years ago.
-First commit for running stackwalk as a subprocess [is 2008](https://github.com/mozilla-services/socorro/commit/b6a49302918440e896135a2b6b0b82e25f7aa793).
+First commit for running stackwalker as a subprocess [is 2008](https://github.com/mozilla-services/socorro/commit/b6a49302918440e896135a2b6b0b82e25f7aa793).
 Discussion of options and what was chosen isn't available.
 Further, the world has changed radically since then, so it's prudent to re-up this decision.